sitetester/sochain-api-parser/README.md

 Currently, caching is implemented through https://github.com/patrickmn/go-cache, so repeated requests are returning much faster (without actually generating full response).
 Other options are `redis / mecached / Varnish`

 **Logging:**
 There is a single instance of logger being used throughout app & it will log to `logs/app.log`.
-Currently unexpected API responses are logged. logrotate sholud be considered for large file.
+Currently, unexpected API responses are logged.
+`logrotate` should be considered for large file.
 On production environment, we should use a more proper solution e.g. Sentry

 **Http Client:**
 `Timeout ` is configured, so if external APi doesn’t respond in time, we should be able to log the error and not wait for it forever.